Optical encoders and LiDAR scanning

 Implications of a 3D future

 Efforts are now underway to create realistic and detailed 3D city models viewable from street-level.
-LiDAR and geomatics is a huge growth industry that will in future change the way in which we interact with the virtual world.
+Geomatics (including LiDAR technology) is a huge growth industry that will in future change the way in which we interact with the virtual world.
 High accuracy, compact and well-designed encoder systems are a vital component of 3D LiDAR scanners and give leading manufacturers the freedom to create the most optimum design solutions.

 For more information about Renishaw's full range of optical encoders, please visit www.renishaw.com/encoders.